David Holt (politician): Personal life

 Holt is married to Rachel Canuso, and they have two children.
-They attend St. Augustine of Canterbury Episcopal Church.

-Holt has served on numerous civic boards in the Oklahoma City area.
-He was president of the board of Oklahoma Shakespeare in the Park from 2005 to 2008, during which time he led the relocation of the program to downtown Oklahoma City.
-In 2013, Holt served as co-chair of the Myriad Gardens' 25th-anniversary celebration.
+They are Episcopalian.

 Holt wrote Big League City: Oklahoma City's Rise to the NBA (2012), a nonfiction political and sports book published by Full Circle Press.
-It details the arrival of major league sports in Oklahoma City, culminating with the 2008 relocation there of the National Basketball Association's Seattle SuperSonics.
-The franchise was renamed the Oklahoma City Thunder.
-Holt, who served as chief of staff to Oklahoma City Mayor Mick Cornett during the time, has said that "the arrival of major league sports in Oklahoma City was the most significant positive development in the city's history since the Land Run of 1889."
+It details the arrival of major league sports in Oklahoma City, culminating with the 2008 relocation there of the National Basketball Association's Seattle SuperSonics, which was renamed the Oklahoma City Thunder.
+Holt served as chief of staff to Oklahoma City Mayor Mick Cornett at the time.

-The book was positively reviewed by Oklahoma media.
-The Oklahoma Gazette called it a "fascinating historical account."
-Kelly Ogle of KWTV-DT television noted during his regular "My 2 Cents" segment: "Holt's book is an enjoyable read, and a dandy little primer on the whirlwind ride this dusty old big league city has enjoyed over the last 25 years."
-Berry Tramel of The Oklahoman wrote, "David Holt tells us how we got here."

-In the fall of 2012, the book was adopted by Holt's alma mater, Putnam City North High School, as part of the required curriculum.

 Electoral history

 In 2014, Holt was reelected to a second term in the Oklahoma Senate without opposition and no election was held.